Emperor Jones

 Reviewed by Paghat the Ratgirl

 In 1933 he did not object.
-But from a later position of hindsight Robeson felt Heyward changed the play too much.
+But from a position of hindsight Robeson felt Heyward changed the play too much.
 The film was immediately condemned by the United Negro Improvement Association, encouraging Robeson's desire for excuses.

 The fact is, though, either version has "problematical" content bound to distress activists who would never approve of this strictly white attempt at capturing, in a fabular context, the black experience.

-It is true Dubose mutilated the play by doing away with the flashbacks, adding scenes that provided for tapdancing (by a very young uncredited Harold Nicholson) & singing (by Robeson of course), & doing away with any attempt at psychological complexity in favor of a character who goes from good to appallingly bad in three easy lessons.
+It is true Dubose mutilated the play by doing away with the flashbacks, adding scenes that provided for tapdancing (by a very young uncredited Harold Nicholson) & singing (by Robeson of course), & by doing away with any attempt at psychological complexity in favor of a character who goes from good to appallingly bad in three easy lessons.

 As well meaning as O'Neill & even Heyward may have been, they could not seriously understand black sensibilities of the 1920s or 1930s, much though they believed they could.
-They tackled risky material that even a genius of the Harlem Renaissance would've had trouble getting right, & as it stood, it wasn't done well.
+They tackled risky material that even a genius of the Harlem Renaissance might've had trouble getting right, & as it stood, it wasn't done well.

 Emperor JonesThe absurd plot requires the wildest improbabilities to keep the story bounding down a slope of lunacy.
 Rufus Jones starts out as a good & loving man -- as long as he's isolated in a small black rural town & attending church each day.

-His beloved Undine is played well b Fredi Washington, who was forced to perform in blackface because her skin color was so pale the producers feared people would think Paul Robeson was with a white woman.
+His beloved Undine is played well by Fredi Washington, who was forced to perform in blackface because her skin color was so pale the producers feared people would think Paul Robeson was with a white woman.

 When he gets a job as a porter on a train that connects him to the life of gamblers & pimps & prostitutes & jazz in Harlem, he is by swift stages corrupted into a womanizer, then a murderer, thus a beefcake member of a chain gang singing worksongs while busting rocks.

-After he sings a nice song he right away kills a guard then escapes by having a lot of enormous rocks dumped on him in the bed of a truck.
+After Paul sings a nice song he right away kills a guard then escapes by having a lot of enormous rocks dumped on him in the bed of a truck.
 Powerful guy like that wasn't gonna be killed by three tons of granite landing on his head after all.

-He abandons ship to swim to a Carribean island ruled by a corrupt "bush nigger" whom Rufus the charismatic killer overthrows, becoming thereby the Emperor Jones in an rediculous jungle-dufus military uniform, using his absolute power to be absolutely tyranical.
+He abandons ship to swim to a Carribean island ruled by a corrupt "bush nigger" whom Rufus the charismatic killer overthrows, becoming thereby the Emperor Jones in an ridiculous jungle-dufus military uniform, using his absolute power to be absolutely tyranical.

 Emperor JonesIt seemed to me the only way to redeem this repugnant plot would itself be a Hollywood cliche, but a redeeming cliche, in that Rufus learns at last that his original moral self had been someone worth being, but this "successful" man who became wealthy & powerful is an awful thing to be.